EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 * `output_file` which is the file created within the job script.
 For example:

     ```text
-    Hello World to someuser from some-vm.nsh.loc
+    Hello World to youruser from some-vm.nsh.loc
     ```

 View the output files: